visaplan/visaplan.recipe.symlinks/README.rst

     Determines whether relative links will be created.
     Allowed values are:

+    yes, on
+        use paths relative to ``document-root`` (or to the created directories, respectively).

+        Might fail in cases the use of relative paths is not possible or not advisable, e.g. if the path to ``document-root`` contains symbolic links.

+        *(No such checks implemented currently)*

     no, off
         use absolute paths as link targets

-    yes, on
-        use paths relative to ``${document-root}`` (or to the created directories, respectively).

-        Will fail in cases the use of relative paths is not possible or not advisable, e.g. if the path to document-root contains symbolic links.

 link-leaves
     Allowed values are:

     yes, on
-        For products which register a resource directory, create a matching directory below ``${document-root}`` and create a dedicated symbolic link for each single resource ("leaf").
+        For products which register a resource directory, create a matching directory below ``document-root`` and create a dedicated symbolic link for each single resource ("leaf").
 This can be considered a little bit more safe, as it won't make available any resource which was added after built time.